 Stay at Desert Camp for 2 nights

 Today you will hit the road and drive to the iconic dunes of the Namib Desert at Sossusvlei, with plenty to see along the way.
-You will stay at Desert Camp in a family tent for two night with dinner and breakfast included.
-Whilst here you can explore the wondrous dunes (we recommend early in the morning or just before sunset to escape the heat of the day), enjoy a quadbiking adventure or take to the skies on a hot air balloon flight.
+You will stay at Desert Camp in a family tent for two nights with dinner and breakfast included.
+Whilst here you can explore the wondrous dunes (we recommend early in the morning or just before sunset to escape the heat of the day), enjoy a quad biking adventure, or take to the skies on a hot air balloon flight.

 Days 4 - 6 : Swakopmund, Namibia

-Drive to the coast at Swakopmund, stopping en route at Solitaire Bakery for sweet treats, freshly baked.
-Swakopmund is a quaint seaside town, which is known as the adventure capital of Namibia with lots of activities to keep you busy - highlights include sandboarding, quadbiking, kayaking and 4x4 desert adventures.
+Drive to the coast at Swakopmund, stopping en route at Solitaire Bakery for sweet, freshly baked treats.
+Swakopmund is a quaint seaside town, which is known as the adventure capital of Namibia with lots of activities to keep you busy - highlights include sand boarding, quad biking, kayaking and 4x4 desert adventures.

 Days 6 - 8 : Twyfelfontein, Damaraland, Namibia